NickBenthem/NickBenthem.github.io/_posts/2023/2023-08-16-what-actually-happens-when-you-run-copy-in-postgres.markdown

 # How do `PQputCopyData` and `PQputCopyEnd` work?

 In the previous function `handleCopyIn`, we're continuously iterating through the `FILE` input. `PQputCopyData` handles the flushing[^1] of the buffer while ensuring that messages are encoded and sent out to `libpq`.
 As [mentioned previously](#what-happens-when-a-postgres-query-is-executed), to communicate with `libpq` we must construct a message.
-The `COPY` functionality has a unique `d` [(https://www.postgresql.org/docs/current/protocol-message-formats.html)](message type) that `libpq` uses to receive `COPY` data from Postgres.
+The `COPY` functionality has a unique `d` [message type](https://www.postgresql.org/docs/current/protocol-message-formats.html) that `libpq` uses to receive `COPY` data from Postgres.
 To create a CopyData message, the message needs to have the following elements:

 - Byte1('d') (Identifies the message as COPY data.)
 - Int32 (Length of message contents in bytes, including self.)
-- Byte**n** (Data that forms part of a COPY data stream).
+- Byte [**n**] (Data that forms part of a COPY data stream).

 This message type looks very similar to the `Q` message type we encountered when we sent a `SELECT 1;`, but rather than send the string of a query, we send the data we've read from the `FILE`.